microtrain/bootcamp/13-Express/05-FrontEnd.md

   ));
 ```

+> To fix sass error!
+Replace/Downgrade version of Sass in gulpfile.js
+>
+> "gulp-sass": "^4.1.0",

 Now that we have installed gulp in our project we can finish building our dist structure with the following commands.
 ```sh
 cd ~/mean.example.com